hustcer/nushell.github.io/.ebook-pub/commands/str_ends-with.md

 ## Parameters

-- `string`: the string to match
+- `string`: The string to match.
-- `...rest`: For a data structure input, check strings at the given cell paths, and replace with result
+- `...rest`: For a data structure input, check strings at the given cell paths, and replace with result.
 - `--ignore-case`: search is case insensitive

 ## Input/output types: